By day and night…

 Further south a distinctive limestone ridge known as Caulkeys Bank runs east-west with dramatic views north across the Vale of Pickering to a wide sweep of the North York Moors.
 Turning southward, the Howardian Hills spread before you above the villages of Hovingham and Slingsby, while in the east the Yorkshire Wolds rise above the flat ground in the distance.
 Once you’ve enjoyed this short walk from Nunnington and soaked up the view, venture down into the nearby honey-coloured village of Nunnington nestling on the banks of the river Rye.
-You’ll find three galleries there, all worth a visit, including one at the top of Nunnington Hall.
+You’ll find two galleries there, all worth a visit, including one at the top of Nunnington Hall.

 10. Starry, starry nights...

 Not so much a view but not to be missed.
 While the big open skies of the North York Moors are amazing by day, stay overnight and you'll go starry eyed too as our dark sky panoramas are revealed.
 Dalby Forest is a Dark Sky Discovery Site, Milky Way class, which means it's amongst the darkest sites in the country and the Milky Way is visible to the naked eye.
-Scarborough and Ryedale Astronomical Society holds stargazing events in the Dalby Observatories deep in the heart of the forest on the first Friday most months between October and March (8pm-10pm).
+Scarborough and Ryedale Astronomical Society holds stargazing events in the Dalby Observatories deep in the heart of the forest on the first Friday most months between October and March (8pm-9.30pm).